sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/drill/readme.md

 Understand the different types of interviews that can be done and work through some.

+Become well versed in concepts such as Big O Notation.

 ## During the Interview

 Communicate clearly and effectively.